-In the provision of any STS Verification, PCS has based its decision on information provided directly and indirectly by the seller, originators or sponsor of the relevant securitisation.
-Specifically, it has relied on statements made in the relevant prospectus or deal sheet, documentation and/or in certificates provided by, or on behalf of, the seller, the originators or sponsor in accordance with PCS' published procedures for the relevant PCS verification or assessment.
+In the provision of any STS Verification or CRR Assessment or LCR Assessment, PCS has based its decision on information provided directly and indirectly by the originator or sponsor of the relevant securitisation.
+Specifically, it has relied on statements made in the relevant prospectus or deal sheet, documentation and/or in certificates provided by, or on behalf of, the originator or sponsor in accordance with PCS' published procedures for the relevant PCS verification or assessment.
 You should make yourself familiar with these procedures to understand fully how any PCS service is completed.
-These can be found at www.pcsmarket.org (the "PCS Website").
-Neither the PCS Association nor PCS UK nor PCS EU undertake their own direct verification of the underlying facts stated in the prospectus, deal sheet, documentation or certificates for the relevant instruments and the completion of any STS Verification or CRR Assessment is not a confirmation or implication that the information provided to it by or on behalf of the originator or sponsor is accurate or complete.
+These can be found in the PCS website www.pcsmarket.org (the "PCS Website").
+Neither the PCS Association nor PCS UK nor PCS EU undertake their own direct verification of the underlying facts stated in the prospectus, deal sheet, documentation or certificates for the relevant instruments and the completion of any STS Verification or CRR Assessment or LCR Assessment is not a confirmation or implication that the information provided to it by or on behalf of the originator or sponsor is accurate or complete.

-The PCS entities take reasonable measures to ensure the quality and accuracy of the information on www.pcsmarket.org.
+The PCS entities take reasonable measures to ensure the quality and accuracy of the information on the PCS Website.
 However, neither the PCS Association nor PCS UK nor PCS EU can be held liable in any way for the inaccuracy or incompleteness of any information that is available on or through the PCS Website.
-In addition, neither the PCS Association nor PCS UK nor PCS EU can in any way be held liable or responsible for the content of any website linked to the PCS Website.
+In addition, neither the PCS Association nor PCS UK nor PCS EU can in any way be held liable or responsible for the content of any other website linked to the PCS Website.